ddialliance/ddimodel/CompositeTypes/AdditionalInformationType/readme.markdown

-Additional Information provided using a StructuredString plus a privacy code to support multiple language versions of the same content as well as optional formatting of the content.
+Any information not captured by the other descriptive objects.
+The privacy code may be set to indicate access restriction to this information.
+Supports multiple language versions of the same content as well as optional formatting of the content.